 Long-term outcomes of these surgical techniques remain uncertain.
 They may allow postponing valve replacement only for a while.
 Overall, they are difficult to standardize and their longevity remains challenging since heart valves must support high closing loads about 100,000 times a day for many years.

 When the valve disease is severe and/or concerns the aortic valve, valve replacement may be required.
-Without an aortic valve replacement, several studies suggest that fifty percent of patients with severe aortic stenosis will not survive more than an average of two years after the onset of symptoms5.
+Without an aortic valve replacement, several studies suggest that 50% of patients with severe aortic stenosis will not survive more than an average of 2 years after the onset of symptoms5.

 The diseased valve is generally removed and replaced with a mechanical or tissue artificial heart valve.
 The replacement can be performed using traditional heart valve surgery or minimally invasive approaches:

 - Traditional heart valve surgery: a 15–20 cm incision is made by a surgeon to divide the breastbone and to provide direct access to the heart with a good visualization.
 This is a common procedure, still considered as the gold standard.
 It has been performed for more than 50 years, showing excellent recovery statistics.

 - Minimally invasive heart valve surgery: a 5–10 cm incision is made by a surgeon without opening your whole chest.
 This surgery reduces blood loss, trauma, length of hospital stay and may accelerate recovery.
 Minimally invasive heart valve surgeries have been performed for more than 15 years and have recently been improved thanks to video-assisted procedures22.
 Several reports have been published detailing these techniques and confirming that they could be performed safely and effectively in both aortic and mitral positions36.
 They have gained in popularity and resultsc suggest that many patients may be candidate for this minimally invasive surgery.

-- Minimally invasive catheter-based procedure (TAVI or TAVR): For about 5 years, this procedure has been offered by cardiologists to patients deemed inoperable, typically those over 75 years old suffering from severe Aortic Stenosis, and generally with multiple severe concomitant diseases.
+- Minimally invasive catheter-based procedure (TAVI or TAVR): This procedure has been offered by cardiologists to patients deemed inoperable, typically those over 75 years old suffering from severe Aortic Stenosis, and generally with multiple severe concomitant diseases.